ethmarks/fphf/README.md

 fphf started as a clone of Susam Pal's [rust-sha-prefix-embed](https://github.com/susam/lab/tree/main/rust-sha-prefix-embed) tool. fphf has a much more advanced feature set, including multithreading and CLI parameters, but the concept and original source code belong to Susam.

-Secondly, the majority of the code in this project was written using LLM agents.
+Secondly, the majority (though not entirety) of the code in this project was written using LLM agents.
 My role was that of an architect, reviewer, and tester, *not* that of a programmer.
 I attached a note in the description body of each commit that was generated primarily with an LLM.

 ## Installation